 - Blood Drums – See the amazing talents of fire artistry with a demonic twist, accompanied by the somber beat of the blood drums.
 Show takes place near the Fender Bender Bumper Cars in Adventure Alley and is included with theme park admission.
 Standing room only on a first-come, first-served basis.
-New for 2018 Great Adventure Fright Fest.

 Six Flags Great Adventure Fright Fest Fright by Night Scare Zones

 - Bloody Fountain ~ Colonial zombies roam the Liberty Fountain and Main Street area, from 6:30 pm to closing, waiting to feast on the brains of guests who pass too close.
 A troop of over 30 zombies roam the streets of the park.
 They can’t control themselves, and these blood-thirsty creatures in blue and red coats are hungry for their next meal.
 They often split up, biting into anyone that gets in their way.
 As they wander around the Liberty Fountain and Main Street, they can’t wait to feast on living guests who pass too close.

 - CarnEvil ~ Scary, crazy clowns take over the boardwalk section of Great Adventure from 6:30 pm to closing.

 - Demon District ~ Under a green haze, you make your away around Movietown, beware of mutant villains attempting to take control of the city area from 6:30 pm to closing.